splunk/splunk-connect-for-ethereum/docs/abi.md

 #### Truffle build files

 Truffle build files can have information about which network and contract address a contract has been deployed to.
 This information is used by ethlogger to fast-track matching an address it encounters on the blockchain to the ABI definition.
-Furthermore truffle build files can specify a contract name - if not present, the file name will be used as contract name.
+Furthermore, truffle build files can specify a contract name; if not present the file name will be used as contract name.
 Files are expected to have a property `abi` containing an array of ABI items, all other information is optional.

 ```jsonc
 {